 - M-ISIG (Multimodal Intelligent Traffic Signal System): The information contained in the two parts of the BSM would provide most of the necessary vehicle information for the M-ISIG applications.
 Additional transit-specific information (such as passenger count and schedule adherence) is needed from transit vehicles to support transit signal priority.
 Although the M-ISIG applications utilize the information found in both the BSM Part 1 and BSM Part 2 messages, the information needs to be cached, bundled, and transmitted in one or more new messages, either using DSRC, another medium, or a combination of media. - ICM (Next Generation Integrated Corridor Management): The Next Generation ICM application makes use of the data found in parts 1 and 2 of the BSM.
 Although it uses the same information, the information needs to be grouped and transmitted cached, bundled, and transmitted in one or more new messages, either using DSRC, another medium, or a combination of media.
 The other ICM applications do not make use of the information found in the BSM messages.
 Additional information, such as account information and vehicle identification, would be needed from vehicles (but not necessarily from the vehicle data bus) to support electronic tolling and mileage-based user fees.
 It would also be of value to capture the type and amount of chemicals spread from maintenance vehicles to support the WX-MDSS application. - R.E.S.C.U.M.E.
 (Response, Emergency Staging and Communications, Uniform Management, and Evacuation): These applications use the data found in parts 1 and 2 of the BSM.
 Although it uses the same information, the information needs to be cached, bundled, and transmitted in one or more new messages, either using DSRC, another medium, or a combination of media.
-In addition, the Mayday Relay application is expected to use additional vehicle-based crash data not found in the BSM message, such as occupant safety belt use, vehicle fuel type, vehicle resting position, and crash delta v (velocity). - IDTO (Integrated Dynamic Transit Operations): The IDTO applications generally do not make use of the information found in the BSM messages.
+In addition, the AACN-RELAY application is expected to use additional vehicle-based crash data not found in the BSM message, such as occupant safety belt use, vehicle fuel type, vehicle resting position, and crash delta v (velocity). - IDTO (Integrated Dynamic Transit Operations): The IDTO applications generally do not make use of the information found in the BSM message.
 The sole exception is that Dynamic Ride-Sharing would utilize vehicle type information.
-Additional transit-specific information (such as passenger count and schedule adherence) is needed from transit and ride-sharing vehicles to support these applications.
+Additional transit-specific information (such as passenger count and schedule adherence) is needed from transit and ride-sharing vehicles to support these applications. - Road Weather Applications: The Informatin for Maintenance and Fleet Management Systems application does not utilize information found in the BSM message.
+It requires other, specialized data from maintenance vehicles.
+The Variable Speed Limits application uses the same weather-related elements of the BSM message used by the SPD-HARM application in the INFLO bundle.